 8. Utilize a good baby carrier or sling.
 These keep baby close and safe and your hands free both on the plan or in the airport.
 (They even double as a good nursing cover for discreet breastfeeding!)

 9. Don’t substitute with formula!
 Breast milk is the most convenient, always ready, naturally sterile and safest way to feed your little one!
 It also contains immunity factors to help your baby fight germs that are often in the airport or in the stale air of the plane.

-10. Get the rest you need.
+14. Get the rest you need.
 Don’t try to overdo it on your vacation.
-Remember to relax and rest and ask for help when you need it.
+Traveling with breastfed baby needs adds more to your to-do list!
+Remember to take time to relax and rest and ask for help when you need it.
 Then both you and baby will have a really great trip.

 - Breastfeeding Myths and the Truth Behind Them

 - How to Know if Your Baby is Getting Enough